 It has a resident population of 120 people, its about 12 miles long and one mile wide, and only 90 miles from Cuba.
 To get there, one takes a 35 minute flight in a 12 seater plane, with the luggage stowed away behind the last row of seats.
-Though there was only 9 passengers traveling, they still managed to forget one of my bags, which was a waterproof dive bag and carried my books and a volleyball called Wilson – three very important things when on a remote Caribbean island (ever seen Castaway?).
+Though there were only 9 passengers traveling, they still managed to forget one of my bags, which was a waterproof dive bag and carried my books and a volleyball called Wilson – three very important things when on a remote Caribbean island (ever seen Castaway?).

 Out of the 120 residents, few are Caymanian, and the island blends a mix of ex-pats who refuse to live in colder climates.
 They host and run an expensive tourism industry, fueled by scuba diving, snorkeling, and most recently, kite surfing.
 Visitors stay at one of the resorts, enjoying hobie cats, kayaks and hammocks, and add a fluctuating 80 more to the population number.

 Resorting isn’t really in my price range, and the only 2 couchsurfers on the island couldn’t host, but one dive master tipped me off on a fun fact – the bartender at Little Cayman Resort was Icelandic.
 I asked some questions, found him on facebook, had a mutual friend, and three days later, arrived in his skyloft to crash with Marieke, my host from Grand Cayman.